GIGABOOST.AI

 Why Is Getting a Reply Harder Than It Looks?

 Furthermore, "Thesis Decay" has reached a terminal velocity.
 A partner who led three AI deals in Q1 might be "sector-full" by May.
-If you are pitching based on a database list from six months ago, you are already irrelevant.
-You need to know an investor's current velocity—how many checks they have actually written in the last 90 days—before you hit send.
+GIGABOOST.AI's analysis of 340,412+ investor profiles shows that checking current check-writing velocity — how many checks written in the last 90 days — is the only reliable way to confirm live appetite before hitting send.

 What Are the 4 Investor Email Templates That Actually Got Replies?

-This works because it targets an investor's recent success and offers them the "next generation" of that profit.
+The "Adjacent Exit" signal email works best because it targets an investor's recent success and offers them the "next generation" of that profit — specific personalization that cannot be faked by a generic bot.

 Subject: Following your [Company Name] exit — Next gen of [Specific Tech]